 Each insurance provider has a different turn around time.
 On average, it takes 3-5 business days.
 In some cases it has taken up to 2 weeks.

-We have an office in Silver Spring, MD.
-We typically services families within a 20-‐mile radius, which includes Maryland and DC.
+Our multi-therapeutic clinic is in Silver Spring, Maryland.
+We typically services families within a 20-mile radius, which includes Maryland and DC.
 We offer our telehealth family training for all locations through a secured website.
 The parent must request for telehealth family training sessions.

+Both environments have advantages.
 The home is considered the natural environment.
-Since behaviors occur most frequently in the natural environment, it is best to provide services where those behaviors are most occurring.
-This way, the behavior analyst is able to gather accurate information on what environmental factors are contributing to the behaviors.
+Since behaviors occur most frequently in the natural environment, it is beneficial to provide services where those behaviors are most occurring.
+This way, the behavior analyst is able to gather accurate information on what environmental factors are contributing to the behavior.